MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_DEMO.md

             return Content("This is the Home controller with default param: " + id);
         }
 ```
-6. Ensure that the cursor is at the end of the **Index** action code block, press Enter, and then type the following code.
+6. Ensure that the cursor is at the end of the **Index** action code block, press Enter twice, and then type the following code.

   ```cs
         [Route("Hello/{name}/{lastName}")]
         public IActionResult Greeting(string name, string lastName)
         {
         }
 ```
 7. In the **Greeting** action code block, type the following code.